School Logo

 Children's early maps

 These are maps children freely choose to make for personal reasons.
-Their maps have personal meaning, enabling them to explore their thinking about location and direction, space, position, distance and size.
+Their maps have meaning for them, enabling them to explore their thinking about location and direction, space, position, distance and size.

 Yoda's house